 US company rejects Mexico's criticism, buy-out offer, says president's projects hurt the environment

-An American quarry company has rejected the Mexican president’s campaign of criticisms and closures, and his offer to buy its property on the Caribbean coast
+The Mexican president offered to buy its property on the Caribbean coast.

 MEXICO CITY -- An American quarry company on Monday rejected the Mexican president's campaign of criticisms and closures, as well as his offer to buy its property on the Caribbean coast.